Flood protection officials give updates on master plan projects at summit

 “Implementing the projects in the master plan, we believe, can reduce expected annual damages from flooding by $3 million by year 2025 and by $8.3 billion by year 2050,” Leger said.
 “Over the course of 50 years, the plan could reduce expected annual damage by over $150 billion.”

-Funding for specific projects that could reduce annual damage include the $153 million in non-structural projects for Orleans Parish and $2.3 million for projects in the the Lake Pontchartrain area.
-State, local, and Southeast Louisiana Flood Protection Authority East officials gathered inside the atrium of the New Orleans Lakefront Airport to share the progress of current projects.
+Funding for specific projects that could reduce annual damage include the $153 million in non-structural projects for Orleans Parish and $2.3 million for projects in the Lake Pontchartrain area.
+State, local and Southeast Louisiana Flood Protection Authority-East officials gathered inside the atrium of the New Orleans Lakefront Airport to share the progress of current projects.

-Joe Hassinger, president of the Southeast Louisiana Flood Protection Authority East board of commissioners, introduced Robert Turner, director of engineering and operations.
+Joe Hassinger, president of the Southeast Louisiana Flood Protection Authority-East board of commissioners, led the flood protection summit event and introduced speaker Robert Turner, director of engineering and operations.

 “It’s important for us to explain to the public that we are a group of over 200 professionals that work day in and day out to ensure that on our accountants, the system is functioning,” Hassinger said.